cmccaww/MERN_app_planning/README.md

 5. Forum

     An additional feature beyond the MVP would include a forum.
 Users and admin would be able to navigate to the forum from the right-side-nav-bar.
-Users and Admin can click on the 'new thread' button to create a new thread, 'comment' to comment on any existing thread, 'reply' to reply to an existing comment on a thread, and click on emoji's to 'react' to a thread, comment or reply.
+Users and Admin can click on the 'new thread' button to create a new thread, 'comment' to comment on any existing thread, 'reply' to reply to an existing comment on a thread, and click on emoji's to 'react' to a thread, comment, or reply.
     Users and admin will also have the ability to 'bump' threads up or down the forum board, by clicking the up-arrow if they want the thread to move up, or the down-arrow if they think the thread should move down.
 The cumulative bumps across users will determine the position of a thread on the board.
+    In the right-side-nav-bar users and admin can navigate to notifications, which will display notifications of comments and replies in response to a user thread, comment or reply.
+If a user is blocked from the forum, a notification will also appear here.
-    Admin will also have the added buttons on threads, comments, and replies to 'pin' a it to the top of the board/section, turning commenting on or off on with 'pause/unpause', deleting thread, comments, and replies with 'delete', or blocking a user of the forum with 'block user'.
+    Admin will also have added buttons on threads, comments, and replies to 'pin' a them to the top of the board (thread level only), 'pause/unpause' to turn commenting on or off (thread level only), 'delete' for deleting threads, comments, or replies, and 'block user' to block a user from the forum.
 Pop-ups will confirm or cancel any of these actions once clicked.
 When blocking a user there will also be a prompt to ask for a reason for blocking the user.
     Admin will also be able to manage the forum users by clicking 'manage users' on the right-side-nav-bar where a list of all current forum users past and present exists.
 From here admin can block or delete a user, or delete all threads and comments of a user.
 When deleting a user there will also be a prompt to ask for a reason for deleting the user.
-    Admin can see a list of currently blocked users with the ability to unblock them by clicking 'blocked users' on the right-side-nav-bar.
+    Admin can see a list of currently blocked users, the date and reason they were blocked, with the ability to unblock them by clicking 'blocked users' on the right-side-nav-bar.

 ## Wireframes